-- (a) Local, State or Commonwealth Government agencies (note: local schools are eligible) - (b) Town employees or immediate family members of Town employees (note: community groups comprised of one or more Town employees are eligible). - (c) An applicant with outstanding debts to the Town. - (d) An applicant that has failed to provide satisfactory acquittal reporting for any previous approved sponsorship or grant. - (e) An applicant that has received community funding in the previous six months. - 2.2 To be eligible to receive sponsorship / grants, applications must relate to a future event, initiative, project or works within the Town, and: - (a) Must have first been discussed with relevant Town staff to enable a preliminary assessment of the proposal and advice as to the required lead time of any application prior to the relevant event, project or initiative. - (b) Demonstrate the full cost of the proposal (including own contribution, other funding sources and if relevant, any in-kind support to be provided by the Town). - (c) Provide evidence of having obtained the appropriate approvals, permits, licences and insurances or a written undertaking to obtain these prior to the event. - (d) Include a detailed plan for addressing disability access and inclusion, where applicable. - (e) Submission of a detailed risk assessment and management plan, including the patron and community safety strategies that will be implemented. - (f) Demonstrate the applicant's capacity and financial viability to plan, deliver, manage and coordinate all aspects of the proposal, including the submission of a detailed implementation plan and budget. - (g) Demonstrate how key outcomes and achievements will be measured against the required assessment criteria.
+- (a) Local, State or Commonwealth Government agencies (note: local schools are eligible) - (b) Town employees or immediate family members of Town employees (note: community groups comprised of one or more Town employees are eligible). - (c) An applicant that is in good standing with the Town, both financially (no outstanding debts) and with regards to values and behaviours. - (d) An applicant that has failed to provide satisfactory acquittal reporting for any previous approved sponsorship or grant. - (e) An applicant that has received community funding in the previous six months. - 2.2 To be eligible to receive sponsorship / grants, applications must relate to a future event, initiative, project or works within the Town, and: - (a) Must have first been discussed with relevant Town staff to enable a preliminary assessment of the proposal and advice as to the required lead time of any application prior to the relevant event, project or initiative. - (b) Demonstrate the full cost of the proposal (including own contribution, other funding sources and if relevant, any in-kind support to be provided by the Town). - (c) Provide evidence of having obtained the appropriate approvals, permits, licences and insurances or a written undertaking to obtain these prior to the event. - (d) Include a detailed plan for addressing disability access and inclusion, where applicable. - (e) Submission of a detailed risk assessment and management plan, including the patron and community safety strategies that will be implemented. - (f) Demonstrate the applicant's capacity and financial viability to plan, deliver, manage and coordinate all aspects of the proposal, including the submission of a detailed implementation plan and budget. - (g) Demonstrate how key outcomes and achievements will be measured against the required assessment criteria.

 - 2.3 In considering any application for community funding, the decision maker is to have regard to the applicant meeting one or more of the following criteria: - (a) Environmental and Sustainability Outcomes: addressing and achieving the One Planet Living principles. - (b) Cultural Outcomes: aligning with Council's adopted Arts and Cultural Plan.
-Proposals including a detailed plan for addressing cultural recognition will be viewed favourably. - (c) Social Outcomes: delivering a social dividend. - (d) Place Outcomes: activating private or public spaces with vibrant activity. - (e) Business Outcomes: promoting the district, supporting the local economy and providing opportunities for business prosperity and local employment. - 6.1.4 The Chief Executive Officer is responsible for approving the composition of any Assessment Panels, which shall be comprised of appropriately qualified and experienced officers and may include external representatives.
-Elected members are not eligible to participate on Assessment Panels. - 6.1.5 Applications for grants and sponsorship will be assessed by the Administration with a recommendation made to the Chief Executive Officer for determination.
+Proposals including a detailed plan for addressing cultural recognition will be viewed favourably. - (c) Social Outcomes: delivering a social dividend. - (d) Place Outcomes: activating private or public spaces with vibrant activity. - (e) Business Outcomes: promoting the district, supporting the local economy and providing opportunities for business prosperity and local employment. - 2.4 The Chief Executive Officer is responsible for approving the composition of any Assessment Panels, which shall be comprised of appropriately qualified and experienced officers and may include external representatives.
+Elected members are not eligible to participate on Assessment Panels. - 2.5 Applications for grants and sponsorship will be assessed by the Administration with a recommendation made to the Chief Executive Officer for determination.

-6.2 Business Development
+3. Business Development

-- 6.2.1 The Business Development grant is intended to assist and encourage projects or initiatives that promote direct benefit to the Town's economy, generate local employment opportunities and contribute to a sustainable and vibrant community. - 6.2.2 Each individual grant is limited to \$2,000.
+- 3.1 The Business Development grant is intended to assist and encourage projects or initiatives that promote direct benefit to the Town's economy, generate local employment opportunities and contribute to a sustainable and vibrant community. - 3.2 Each individual grant is limited to \$2,000.

-6.3 Community Connections
+4. Community Connections

-- 6.3.1 The Community Support Grant is intended to assist and encourage projects or initiatives that promote social connection, foster a sense of pride in the local area, reflects and celebrates the community and its culture and diversity. - 6.3.2 Each individual grant is limited to \$2,000
+- 4.1 The Community Support Grant is intended to assist and encourage projects or initiatives that promote social connection, foster a sense of pride in the local area, reflects and celebrates the community and its culture and diversity. - 4.2 Each individual grant is limited to \$2,000

-6.4 Environment and Sustainability
+5. Environment and Sustainability

-- 6.4.1 The Environmental and Sustainability grant is intended to assist and encourage projects or initiatives that have direct and ongoing benefits for the natural environment. - 6.4.2 Each individual grant is limited to \$2,000.
+- 5.1 The Environmental and Sustainability grant is intended to assist and encourage projects or initiatives that have direct and ongoing benefits for the natural environment. - 5.2 Each individual grant is limited to \$2,000.

-6.5 Dudley Robinson Youth Excellence
+6. Dudley Robinson Youth Excellence